jankidepala/nodejs-repo/README.md

 SSE is a mechanism that allows the server to asynchronously push the data to the client once the client-server connection is established.
 The server can then decide to send data whenever a new “chunk” of data is available.
 It can be considered as a one-way publish-subscribe model.
+SSE is perfect for scenarios such as:
+    When an efficient unidirectional communication protocol is needed that won’t add unnecessary server load (which is what happens with long polling)
+    When you need a protocol with a predefined standard for handling errors When you want to use HTTP-based methods for realtime data streaming When you need a unidirectional protocol with better latency for users tha other HTTP-based ways of streaming data

+Here are a few examples where SSE is already in use:
+    Subscribing to a feed of cryptocurrency or stock prices Subscribing to a Twitter feed
+    Receiving live sports scores
+    News updates or alerts

 #### SCALING: Cluster and Child processor
 Single thread has limitation.
 Using multiple process is only way to scale  nodeJs